 Table Financial Trends These schedules contain trend information to help the reader understand how the Authority's financial performance has changed over time.
-1 - 2 Revenue Capacity 3 - 5 These schedules contain trend information to help the reader assess the Authority's most significant local revenue source.
-Debt Serv rice and Debt Capacity 6 - 9 These schedules present information to help the reader assess the affordability of the Authority's current levels of outstanding debt and the Authority's ability to of the Authority's current levels of outstanding debt and the Authority's ability to issue additional debt in the future.
-Demogra phic and Economic Information 10 - 11 These schedules offer demographic and economic indicators to help the reader understand the environment within which the Authority's financial activities take place.
-Operation nal Information 12 - 15 These schedules contain service and infrastructure data to help the reader understand how the information in the Authority's financial report relates to the services the Authority provides and the activities it performs.
+1 - 2 Revenue Capacity These schedules contain trend information to help the reader assess the Authority's most significant local revenue source.
+3 - 5 Debt Service and Debt Capacity These schedules present information to help the reader assess the affordability of the Authority's current levels of outstanding debt and the Authority's ability to issue additional debt in the future.
+6 - 9 Demographic and Economic Information These schedules offer demographic and economic indicators to help the reader understand the environment within which the Authority's financial activities take place.
+10 - 11 Operational Information These schedules contain service and infrastructure data to help the reader understand how the information in the Authority's financial report relates to the services the Authority provides and the activities it performs.
+12 - 16 reports for the relevant year.

-Sources: Unless otherwise noted, the information in these schedules is derived from the comprehensive annual financial reports for the relevant year.
+Sources: Unless otherwise noted, the information in these schedules is derived from the comprehensive annual financial